Things To Do

 If mountain biking is on the top of your list as a favorite outdoor activity, rev up the pedals of one of our mountain bikes and spend some time exploring the countryside.
 Pedal to Wonder Lake or investigate the old mining roads in the area.
-Ask a guide to assist you with a bike selection and please wear the required helmet for your protection.
+Ask an experienced Naturalist Guide to assist you with a bike selection and please wear the required helmet for your protection.
 Daypacks and water bottles are also available for your use.

-The Kantishna district was the sight of a gold rush in the early 1900s.
-Every afternoon you will have a chance to slip on a pair of rubber boots, grab a pan and head for Moose Creek with a guide to learn the history and methods of the old-time prospectors and try your hand at panning for a little “color”.
-Any gold you find is yours to keep and we are happy to create a complimentary “Gold Card” for you at the front desk—your gold flakes will shimmer and shine when they are laminated onto the black card.
+The Kantishna district was the site of a gold rush in the early 1900s.
+Every afternoon you will have a chance to slip on a pair of rubber boots, grab a pan and head for Moose Creek with an experienced Naturalist Guide to learn the history and methods of the old-time prospectors and try your hand at panning for a little “color”.
+Any gold you find is yours to keep and we are happy to create a complementary “Gold Card” for you at the front desk—your gold flakes will shimmer and shine when they are laminated onto the black card.
 Kids of all ages—9 to 90–thoroughly enjoy this activity and are astounded to learn about the legendary lives and times of the early prospectors.

-During your travel to and from the Kantishna Roadhouse you will have excellent opportunities to see wildlife in their natural habitat.
-The height of the bus and its large sliding windows provide the perfect viewing platform as you meander through the Park.
-Our experienced Driver/Guides are expert wildlife spotters and will stop the bus whenever an animal or view of Mt.
-McKinley comes into range.
+During your travel to and from Kantishna Roadhouse, you will have excellent opportunities from above to see wildlife in their natural habitat.
+The experienced pilots and Naturalist Guides are expert wildlife spotters and will let you know whenever an animal or view of Mt.
+Denali comes into range.
 Binoculars and cameras will be put to great use as you enjoy the amazing landscapes and animals of Denali.